BAJAJ FINSERV DIRECT LIMITED

 Conclusion

 Delisted shares are a reality of long-term investing.
 While their presence in your demat account may not pose an immediate financial risk, inaction can lead to cluttered holdings and confusion.
-Investors should act decisively—either by availing the exit window during voluntary delisting, using off-market transfer options, or rematerialising these shares for better control.
+Investors should act decisively—either by availing the exit window during voluntary delisting, using off-market transfer options, or rematerialising these shares for enhanced control.

 A proactive approach not only ensures cleaner portfolios but also helps in accurate tax filing and financial planning.